-Please note the application form cannot be saved once you have started and will need to be completed in one session.
-If you are unable to complete the entire form in one go, please submit it, and you will be emailed a link to return to the form and edit your responses.
+Please note the application form cannot be saved and should ideally be completed in one session.
+If you are unable to complete the entire form in one go, please complete it up until the end of Section 13, accept the declaration and privacy statement at the end, then submit your form.
+You will be emailed a link to return to the form to either complete the rest of it or edit your responses.

-To help you get ready here is the list of questions and information you’ll need to complete the application form Application questions – A4 (PDF, 25.13 KB)
+To help you get ready here is the list of questions and information you’ll need to complete the application form – Application Questions (pdf, 203 Kb).

 - Pay careful attention to the questions that are being asked, and to the scoring criteria (as set out below).
 In order to score highly, your application will need to provide clear evidence that it meets the stated criteria;